Muriel Malone Nolen, Interim Executive Director

 Veronica McGraw, Communications Director

-Veronica McGraw joined the Tennessee Human Rights Commission (THRC) in September 2018 as the Communications Director.
-Ms. McGraw is responsible for THRC's internal and external communication projects along with engaging members of the media and the public.
-She works closely with the Executive Director on education and outreach initiatives.
+Veronica McGraw joined the Tennessee Human Rights Commission (THRC) in September 2018 as the communications director.
+Ms. McGraw is responsible for THRC's internal and external communication projects along with educating and engaging stakeholders, members of the media, and the public about the work and mission of THRC.
+She works closely with the executive director on education and outreach initiatives.
 Ms. McGraw comes to Nashville from her hometown of Cleveland, Ohio.
-Veronica received her Bachelor of Arts in Communication from Notre Dame College.
+Veronica received her Bachelor of Arts in Communication from Notre Dame College and a Master of Public Administration and Leadership from The Ohio State University.
+She is also a graduate of the state of Tennessee Boards and Commissions Leadership Academy.
 Prior to joining THRC, Ms. McGraw worked as an Executive Administrative Liaison and Public Relations Manager for a substance use and mental health agency in Cleveland.
 Prior to that, she worked as a News Assignment Editor and Digital Content Producer for WEWS- News5 Cleveland, an ABC News affiliate.
-Veronica also has over 15-years of non-profit experience.
+Veronica has over 15-years of non-profit experience.

 Tanya Webster, Title VI Compliance Director